King88Kayo/Console-Finances-K88K/README.md

 The greatest increase in profits (date and amount) over the entire period.
 The greatest decrease in losses (date and amount) over the entire period

+# My Work

+Here is a link to the GitPages for this challenge: Console-Finances-K88K(https://king88kayo.github.io/Console-Finances-K88K/)

 # Resources